-- The burner is designed to operate only in positions 1, 2, 3 and 4 (Fig. 9). - Installation 1 is preferable, as it is the only one that allows the maintenance operations as described in this manual. - Installations 2, 3 and 4 permit operation but make maintenance and inspection of the combustion head more difficult.
+The burner is designed to operate only in positions 1 and 4 (Fig. 9).

-Any other position could compromise the correct operation of the appliance.
+- Installation 1 is preferable, as it is the only one that allows the maintenance operations as described in this manual. - Installation 4 permits operation but makes > maintenance and inspection of the combustion head more difficult.

-► Installation 5 is prohibited for safety reasons.
+- Any other position could compromise the correct operation of the appliance. - Installations 2, 3 and 5 are prohibited for safety reasons.